two-torial/two-torial/docs/games/bemani/iidx/common/31plus/troubleshooting.md

     - Search for `Superstep`

-    If you find a line with `Audio device is not available!!!`, it means the game hasn't found refuses to boot due to misconfigured audio.
+    If you find a line with `Audio device is not available!!!`, it means the game refuses to boot due to a misconfigured or missing audio device.
     Check the setup guide's **Configuring audio** section as well as our general [Audio guide](/extras/audio.md) to understand the issue better.

 ??? tip "`EXCEPTION_ACCESS_VIOLATION` in logs"

     - Open `log.txt` using an editor that supports `SHIFT-JIS` encoding for Japanese text (like [Notepad++](https://notepad-plus-plus.org/downloads/))

-    - Look for this error message: `EXCEPTION_ACCESS_VIOLATION`
+    - Search for `EXCEPTION_ACCESS_VIOLATION`

     beatmania IIDX 31 and above require a CPU that is AVX2 capable.
 If you encounter this message, it may indicate that your CPU is too old and does not support AVX2.
     A known workaround is renaming/deleting the `movies` folder to prevent the game from loading them altogether.